CONSTITUTION & RULES

 Parents shall be encouraged to attend in support of their children, the team and the Club.

-12.3a Any member not attending without prior notification shall relinquish all rights to any award/s.
+12.3a Any player not attending without prior notification shall relinquish all rights to any award/s.

 12.4.
 DJML Presentations are held in June, for League Winners/Runners up, Cup Winners/Runners